cameron314/concurrentqueue/README.md

 There's many academic papers that implement lock-free queues in C++, but usable source code is hard to find, and tests even more so.

-This queue not only has less limitations than others, but [it's also faster][benchmarks].
+This queue not only has less limitations than others (for the most part), but [it's also faster][benchmarks].
-It's been fairly well-tested, and offers advanced features like bulk enqueuing/dequeueing (which, with my new design, is much faster than one element at a time, approaching and even surpassing the speed of a non-conurrent queue even under heavy contention).
+It's been fairly well-tested, and offers advanced features like **bulk enqueueing/dequeueing** (which, with my new design, is much faster than one element at a time, approaching and even surpassing the speed of a non-concurrent queue even under heavy contention).

 In short, there was a lock-free queue shaped hole in the C++ open-source universe, and I set out to fill it with the fastest, most complete, and well-tested design and implementation I could.